• Skip to primary navigation

 Instructions

-• Transfer the drained tofu to a food processor and add the tapioca starch, flour, oil, maple syrup, tomato paste, dark soy sauce, salt, and spices.
+• Transfer the drained tofu to a food processor and add the tapioca starch, flour, oil, maple syrup, tomato paste, dark soy sauce, salt, spices, and liquid smoke if using.
 Process for about 10 seconds, or until it forms a smooth and sticky paste.

 • Bring a medium pot of water to a boil (the pot should be slightly smaller than your bamboo steamer basket).
 Once boiling, place the bamboo steamer basket on top of the pot and steam for 12 minutes.
 Do not open the lid.

-• Remove from heat, open the lid and let cool 3-5 minutes.
+• Remove from heat, open the lid, and let cool for 3-5 minutes.
 Unwrap each sausage while still warm, and transfer to a plate.

 • Use the sausages in stews, soups, stir-fries, or as an amuse-bouche!